 Climate Change Vulnerability Assessment and Action Plan

 Thanks to all of those who supported the creation of and attended the workshops for the Climate Change Vulnerability Assessment and Action Plan!
-The plan was officially adopted by the Newton City Council on December 17th, 2018 and our next step is to get the plan formally approved by the State Executive Office of Energy and Environmental Affairs.
-Once approved by EOEEA, the City of Newton will be a part of the state's Municipal Vulnerabilities Preparedness Program.
+The plan was officially adopted by the Newton City Council on December 17th, 2018.
+The City has officially received approval from the state Executive Office of Energy and Environmental Affairs and designation as an MVP Community.
+We are now eligible for grant funding to implement resiliency actions recommended in the CCVA Action Plan.
+Keep an eye out for updates about grant progress.

 Please see the final Climate Change Vulnerability Assessment and Action Plan in documents library below.